Good, is not good enough…

 There’s no better way to get a view of best practice in the internal communications sector.
 It’s like reading a book on best practice, in just one day!

-Head of Internal Communications Practice
+by Andrew Harvey, Head of Internal Communications Practice